UCTB: An Urban Computing Tool Box for Building Spatiotemporal Prediction Services: Conclusion

 \section{Conclusion}

-We have developed and released an open-source toolkit, UCTB, to enable cutting-edge model design and optimize leveraging of domain expertise for spatiotemporal forecasting.
-Through UCTB, we aim to foster sophisticated model development, facilitate comprehensive utilization of domain knowledge, and promote reproducible research in the spatiotemporal forecasting domain.
-By providing an array of predictive models and tools for knowledge incorporation in an open and well-documented framework, we look to lower barriers to progress and catalyze innovative solutions to predictive challenges.
-We view UCTB as an evolving community resource and welcome user comments and contributions to help advance, expand, and strengthen the toolkit.
+We propose a novel workflow for building STP services, develop and release an open-source toolbox based on the proposed workflow, UCTB, to enable to accelerate developing STP services for new scenarios.
+Through UCTB, we aim to improve spatial units partition, facilitate comprehensive utilization of domain knowledge, foster sophisticated model development, and promote reproducible research in the spatiotemporal forecasting domain.
+While our study makes contributions to STP service construction, we don't carefully evaluate the ease of use and extensibility of UCTB in a qualitative and quantitative manner.
+Additionally, the current workflow lacks automated tools to assist with the data conversion process.
+In summary, by providing an array of predictive models and tools for knowledge incorporation in an open and well-documented framework, we look to lower barriers to progress and catalyze innovative solutions to predictive challenges.
+We view UCTB as an evolving community resource and welcome user comments and contributions to help advance, expand, and strengthen the toolbox.